urol-e5/protocols/2020-01-11-Logger_Protocol.md

 ### Deployment

-1. Launch the logger with a laptop or shuttle. *More details added here soon.*
+1. Launch the logger as necessary.
 2. Take a calibration reading as described above.
 3. Remove white electrical and copper tape that has fouled over the sampling time period.
 Re-tape with new electrical and copper tape prior to re-deployment.
 4. **Make sure to bring closure caps on the boat to re-attach after removing pH storage solution on the boat.**